Dogmaresearch/GPU-Fluid-Simulation-Optimization/README.md

 ## ⚙️ Benchmark Automation

-A Python script is provided to automate performance testing and collect results across multiple runs.
+A Python automation script is provided to run the benchmark multiple times and summarize performance results.

 Run: